Cape Hatteras National Seashore: Administrative history

-Cape Hatteras National Seashore was authorized by Congress on August 17, 1937.
+Congress authorized Cape Hatteras National Seashore on August 17, 1937.
 The funds to purchase much of the land for Cape Hatteras National Seashore were donated by multi-millionaire philanthropist Paul Mellon.
 On June 29, 1940, the name of the park was changed by the U.S. Congress to Cape Hatteras National Seashore Recreational Area.
 The name change was done to accommodate hunting interests, which at that time was a unique allowance for a National Park Service managed entity.
 The park was officially established as the first national seashore on January 12, 1953, and dedicated on April 24, 1958, and is currently co-managed with two other Outer Banks parks, Wright Brothers National Memorial in Kill Devil Hills and Fort Raleigh National Historic Site on Roanoke Island.
 It is headquartered at Fort Raleigh.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Cape Hatteras National Seashore, North Carolina would have a dominant vegetation type of Live oak/Sea Oats Uniola paniculata (90) with a dominant vegetation form of Coastal Prairie (20).

 Rodanthe has one of the highest rates of beach erosion on the Outer Banks.